Connection. Throughout the Great Lakes Bay Region — anchored by Saginaw, Bay City, and Midland — people are connecting with one another.

 Old business fronts are being repurposed into new and exciting ventures.
 Events are bringing people from other countries to share in their passion and heritage.
 People are present in day-to-day places, sharing life over cups of coffee and pints of beer.

-After a listening to a world on TV that is fractured and separated, it was such a pleasure to go to on a MittenTrip to the area just below the Saginaw Bay with my husband.
+After listening to a world on TV that is fractured and separated, it was such a pleasure to go on a #MittenTrip to the area just below the Saginaw Bay with my husband.
 It was a great chance for us to reconnect with each other and that state we’ve grown up loving.